AureKylmanen/Swarmgenomics/FAQs.md

 - Press i to enter insert mode and edit the file.
 - Press Esc, then type :wq to save and quit.

+### Which parameters do I need to change in params.txt before running the pipeline?
+Most users only need to modify a small subset of parameters in params.txt before running SwarmGenomics.
+These typically include:
+- Computational resources:
+  - ```THREADS``` — set this according to the number of CPU cores available on your system.
+- Working and software directories (required):
+  - ```WORKING_DIR```, ```TOOL_DIR```, and ```SCRIPTS``` — update these to match where SwarmGenomics project, required software, and scripts are located on your system.
+- Input data paths:
+  - Paths to input FASTQ, BAM, or reference files are automatically constructed using ```WORKING_DIR``` and ```SPECIES```, but users should ensure their data are placed in the expected directories.

+### What if I want to change a parameter and then redo a step?
+Simply edit the relevant value in params.txt (for example, scaffold size or allele frequency thresholds) and run the script again.
+The updated parameters will be applied automatically, and the pipeline will regenerate outputs accordingly.
+In some cases, such as for **Genome Visualisation**, rerunning the script will only replot the existing results, and if you wish to redo for example heterozygsoity estimate, you will need to remove the previous files.

 ### "No such file or directory" error

 This usually means the software cannot find the file at the path you provided.
 Double-check that the file exists, that you’re in the correct working directory, and that the file name matches exactly (case-sensitive on Linux/Mac).
 If your file is in another folder, be sure to include the full path.